 Maritime Interpretative Trails

-MAST has recently completed two maritime interpretative trails along Devon's south coast for the National Trust.
-Visitors will soon have a choice of trail to suit them.
+MAST built two maritime interpretative trails along Devon's south coast for the National Trust in 2011.
+Visitors now have a choice of trail to suit them.
 Keep an eye out.
 As soon as the trail is up, MAST will link this page to the National Trust, which will be full of photos and information and some short and informative videos.

 The first is a kayak trail which runs along the Salcombe ria to the bar.
 The trail takes in the rich maritime past which archaeologists have been able to link to the Bronze Age.
 Some of the oldest shipwrecks in Northern Europe lie in the approaches to Salcombe.